piraeusdatastore/piraeus-operator/docs/reference/linstorsatelliteconfiguration.md

 * `lvmThin`: Configures a [LVM Thin Pool](https://man7.org/linux/man-pages/man7/lvmthin.7.html) as storage pool.
   Defaults to using the storage pool name as name for the thin pool volume and the storage pool name prefixed by `linstor_` as the VG name.
 Can be overridden by setting `thinPool` and `volumeGroup`.
+* `filePool`: Configures a file system based storage pool.
+Configures a host directory as location for the volume files.
+  Defaults to using the `/var/lib/linstor-pools/<storage pool name>` directory.
+* `fileThinPool`: Configures a file system based storage pool.
+Behaves the same as `filePool`, except the files will be thinly allocated on file systems that support sparse files.

 Optionally, you can configure LINSTOR to automatically create the backing pools. `source.hostDevices` takes a list of raw block devices, which LINSTOR will prepare as the chosen backing pool.